anselm94/cap-java-employee-management/README.md

 ### Run locally

-1. Run the Spring Boot application.
+1. Run the Spring Boot application

+    a.
+Use 'Run' in VS-Code and select 'Debug (Launch)-Application<employee-management>' task to launch the application (Recommended)

+    *or*

+    b.
+Execute the command in a terminal.
 The `-P cdsdk-global` activates the profile to skip the installation of CDS SDK for every build.

+    ```sh
     mvn spring-boot:run -P cdsdk-global

-2. Now, the oData API is available at https://localhost:8080
+    ```

 > _Note_: If the compilation fails with `Executable npx not found` error, make sure to delete the `node_modules/` folder from the root of the project.

+2. The oData API is available at https://localhost:8080

+3. The UI is available at https://localhost:8080/fiori.html

 ### Run on Cloud